Hyperborean-8/Timesleep/README.md

 # Install

-Download the latest release, unpack in a convenient location and run the exe file.
+Download the latest release, extract archive files in a convenient for you location and run the exe file.

 # Functions